chgerwig/ttn_mapper_t-beam/README.md

 ## Hardware

-I'm using the TTGO-T-beam v1.1(with the axp power management chip onboard)
+I'm using the TTGO-T-beam v1.0 - so I changed the GPS pins because they are different to v.1.1

 ![T-Beam v1.1](img/ttgo-t-beam-v1.1.jpg "T-Beam v1.1")